A complete guide to Freshdesk skill based routing in 2026

 The last piece of the puzzle is to actually switch it on.
 You’ll need to go to Admin > Groups, choose the group you want to apply this logic to, and select "Skill-based ticket assignment" from the automatic assignment options.

-This is also where you can link it to Omniroute, Freshdesk’s feature for setting agent capacity limits, which helps prevent a single agent from getting buried in tickets.
+This is also where you can link it to Omniroute, Freshdesk’s feature for setting agent capacity limits, which helps manage workloads effectively.

-So if the built-in system has these gaps, what's the alternative?
+So if you're looking to extend the power of the built-in system, what's the next step?
 This is where a dedicated AI platform like eesel AI comes into play.
-It acts as an intelligent layer on top of your helpdesk, overcoming these limitations without forcing you to migrate a single tool.
+It acts as an intelligent layer on top of your helpdesk, enhancing these native capabilities.

 Beyond rules: AI-powered routing

-eesel AI uses generative AI to read and understand the intent of a ticket.
-It analyzes the entire conversation, figures out the context, and routes the ticket based on what the customer is truly asking for, not just a keyword it spotted.
-This leads to far fewer mistakes and much faster resolution times.
+It understands intent through generative AI eesel AI uses generative AI to read and understand the intent of a ticket.
+It analyzes the context of the conversation and can help route tickets based on what the customer is truly asking for.
+This works beautifully with Freshdesk, ensuring that even nuanced queries find the right home quickly.

 Think of it this way: